awsdocs/amazon-rds-user-guide/doc_source/rds-on-outposts.md

 You use the same AWS Management Console, AWS CLI, and RDS API to provision and manage on\-premises RDS on Outposts DB instances as you do for RDS DB instances running in the AWS Cloud\.
 RDS on Outposts automates tasks, such as database provisioning, operating system and database patching, backup, and long\-term archival in Amazon S3\.

 RDS on Outposts supports automated backups of DB instances\.
 Network connectivity between your Outpost and your AWS Region is required to back up and restore DB instances\.
-DB snapshots and transaction logs from an Outpost can be stored in your AWS Region or on your Outpost if you have Amazon S3 on Outposts configured\.
+All DB snapshots and transaction logs from an Outpost are stored in your AWS Region\.
 From your AWS Region, you can restore a DB instance from a DB snapshot to a different Outpost\.
 For more information, see [Working with backups](USER_WorkingWithAutomatedBackups.md)\.

 RDS on Outposts supports automated maintenance and upgrades of DB instances\.
 For more information, see [Maintaining a DB instance](USER_UpgradeDBInstance.Maintenance.md)\.